-Prometheus, on the other hand, is a complete monitoring solution, which includes built-in collection, along with storage, visualization, and exporting.
+Alternatively, Prometheus, is a complete monitoring solution, which includes built-in collection, along with storage, visualization, and exporting.

 Graphite can store time series data.
-This data is usually collected from collection daemons (like those mentioned above), or other monitoring solutions like Prometheus.
+Specifically, this data is usually collected from collection daemons (like those mentioned above), or other monitoring solutions like Prometheus.
 Graphite data is queried over HTTP via its Metrics API or the Render API.
 In Graphite, Carbon stores data points to Whisper.
 There is one file per metric (a variable being tracked over time), which works like a giant array, so writing to the file is very precise.
-There is also one file per automatic roll-up.
+In addition, there is also one file per automatic roll-up.

-Prometheus, on the other hand, offers key-value tagging along the time series itself, which provides better organization and more robust query capabilities.
+On the other hand, Prometheus offers key-value tagging along the time series itself, which provides better organization and more robust query capabilities.